 But there’s not always just one entry-point.
 Application owners often think about where applications store data, which is akin to starting at the bottom.
 For off-the-shelf applications like Exchange, the natural place to start is with the Exchange software, rather than either the entry-points used by clients or the databases storing the data.
 Exchange servers are in the “middle,” with entry-point servers and load balancers above and databases below.

-Start Anywhere Application Mapping
+Start-Anywhere Application Mapping

-BMC Discovery always looks everywhere, so it sees systems and their dependencies from all directions.
+BMC Helix Discovery always looks everywhere, so it sees systems and their dependencies from all directions.
 It removes the key limit of the top-down approach, which is that often a dependency between two things can only be seen from one end.
 In those cases, the top-down approach only sees the dependency if it’s visible from the top.

-Also start-anywhere mapping can start from multiple points simultaneously, which means you can cope much better with applications when parts or relationships are missing.
+Start-anywhere mapping can also start from multiple points simultaneously, which means you can cope much better with applications when parts or relationships are missing.
 Some dependencies will remain invisible to any tool, but with a rigid top-down approach, as soon as the tool meets something it can’t discover, that’s the end.